-Oily fish – like salmon or tuna – is rich in omega-3s like DHA and EPA.
-That’s great news for your dog’s skin and coat.
+Oily fish like salmon or tuna are rich in fatty acids, otherwise known as omega-3 – which is great news for your dog’s skin and coat.

 It tastes good

-The different textures and flavours are great for adding some variety to your dog’s diet.
+The different textures and flavours of fish add variety to your dog’s diet.

-Lean fish like cod and haddock are a great source of protein and B vitamins: B6, B12 and niacin.
+Lean fish including cod and haddock are a great source of protein and B vitamins: B6, B12 and niacin.

-An oily fish that’s rich in essential fatty acids.
+This oily fish is rich in essential fatty acids.
 Watch out for the bones – sardine bones may be small, but can still get caught in your dog’s throat.